-Martha Sherrill was born in Palo Alto, California and later raised in Los Angeles.
-She graduated from UCLA where she studied film and art history.
-After college, she worked at the Corcoran Gallery of Art in Washington, D.C. for three years before landing a job at The Washington Post, initially as a fashion assistant in the Style Section and then as an essayist and general assignment feature writer covering art, culture and politics.
+Martha Sherrill was born in Palo Alto, California and later raised in Los Angeles, the daughter of an opera singer and a behavioral scientist.
+She graduated from UCLA where she studied art history and film.
+After college, she worked at the Corcoran Gallery of Art in Washington, D.C. before landing a job at The Washington Post, initially as a fashion assistant in the Style Section, then as a staff writer covering art, culture and politics.

-During her ten year tenure at the Post, Sherrill became known for her penetrating studies of personality and society.
-She parlayed her knowledge of film into many memorable interviews with legendary directors and actors, including Clint Eastwood, Jodie Foster, Steven Soderbergh, Bernardo Bertolucci and Peter O’Toole.
-Her award-winning essays ranged from a portrait of homelessness to a psychological exploration of political fanaticism, a study of self-proclaimed happy people and a three-part series on the young life and philosophical evolution of Hillary Clinton.
+During her ten-year tenure at the Post, Sherrill became known for her penetrating studies of personality and society.
+She parlayed her knowledge of film into many memorable interviews with legendary directors and actors, including Jeanne Moreau, Clint Eastwood, Jodie Foster, Steven Soderbergh, and Peter O’Toole.
+Her award-winning essays range from a psychological exploration of political fanaticism, studies of homelessness and self-proclaimed happy people, to a three-part series on the young life of Hillary Clinton.

-She returned to nonfiction with Dog Man: An Uncommon Life on a Faraway Mountain (Penguin Press, March, 2008), the inspiring saga of a man and his wife in the snow country of Japan during World War II.
-As much about marriage as it is about dogs, Sherrill’s talent for provoking candid interviews, use of archival research, and instinct for narrative come together to create an entire world — village life in the mountains of Japan — that most Americans know little about.
+She returned to nonfiction with Dog Man: An Uncommon Life on a Faraway Mountain (Penguin Press, March, 2008), the saga of a man and his wife in the snow country of Japan during World War II.
+It is as much about marriage as it is about dogs.
+Demonstrating Sherrill’s talent for candid interviews, use of archiv